thatfellarobin/timeplot-animator/README.md

 Possible future developments:

 - Prettier graphs
-- Built-in interpolation, when you want to make a smoother graph from choppy data
-- Built-in smoothing for noise data
 - GUI

 An example of the result can be seen in [this video](https://www.youtube.com/watch?v=liMpHmOH-Bc "UXO - Kismet Static Fire #2")